Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Premium wireless with excellent microphone and comfort.
-The omni-directional mic is better than cardioid mics in loud environments. iCUE RGB integration is nice if you have other Corsair gear. highly rated by customers.
+The omni-directional mic is better than cardioid mics in loud environments. iCUE RGB integration is nice if you have other Corsair gear.
+Well-reviewed on Amazon.
 Memory foam ear cups are genuinely comfortable.
 If you want wireless without SteelSeries reliability concerns, this is solid.

 ⚠ Not ideal for